|

 a very small hand

-Haldir crossed the clearing to join his brothers, both crouching
+to join his brothers, crouching beside one of the bodies.

-Have you ever seen anything like this before? asked
+Have you ever seen anything like this before?
+Rumil

-Rumil, holding up a fragment of silvery metal.
-We pulled
+held up a fragment of silvery metal.
+We pulled it from one

 Haldir took the bloodstained objectthe tip of a finely-wrought